TheMindVirus/VC4WDDM2/README.md

 ## Please use with caution, this repository is indended for educational purposes and testing. ##

-This project may be used as a template to aid the development and prototyping of graphics drivers for ARM64 platforms similar to the Raspberry Pi 4.
+This project may be used as a template to aid the development and prototyping of graphics drivers for ARM64 platforms similar to the Raspberry Pi 4 and VideoCore QPU.

 ## Requirements ##